-Regarding initiatives planned or in place to address marine litter and pollution, P3 port reported to have no such initiatives; P2 Port Authority has signed a contract with a specialized company, which collects solid non-hazardous waste from the sea in the port basin.
+Regarding initiatives planned or in place to address marine litter and pollution, P3 reported to have no such initiatives while P2 Port Authority has signed a contract with a specialized company, which collects solid non-hazardous waste from the sea in the port basin.
 Moreover, there is a contract with another company for the prevention of marine pollution and collection of waste such as oily waters from ships and other dangerous waste.

 Figure 12 Total waste produced at ports.
-The total amount of waste supplied is considered.

 Figure 13 Ports' waste production per port area.
-The total amount of waste supplied is considered.

 Figure 14 Ports' mean waste production and overall maximum, minimum and mean waste production values per port area in the time period 2016-2018.
-The total amount of waste supplied is considered.